 Review: Lobster BBQ, The Cary Arms

-We shall eat them on the beaches!
-Muddy dives in to the new Winston Churchill Menu at The Cary Arms.
+We will eat them on the beaches!
+Muddy dives in to the extravagant Winston Churchill lobster barbecue, back for summer at The Cary Arms.

-A Johansens award-winning hotel owned by Peter de Savary in the stunning coastal haven of Babbacombe Bay on the English Riviera.
-Not a bad spot for lunch.
+A Johansens award-winning hotel owned by Peter de Savary in the stunning coastal haven of Babbacombe Bay on the English Riviera is not a bad spot for lunch.
 I’m here for some quality-time with my son – less a Mudlet, more a Mud-lennial – to dig deep into some lobster (and maybe his love life).

 Inside are stone walls, fireplaces and low beams fronted by a bright conservatory but we’re here to road-test the new Lobster BBQ and Winston Churchill Menu.
 So, it’s back out into the sunshine and down the steps to the new Terrace Champagne & Cocktail Bar.
 You have to admit, even the name sounds exciting.